 It’s not just the glyphosate that may be causing issues.
 According to an article in Scientific American, “Weed-Whacking Herbicide Proves Deadly to Human Cells,” it may be the inert substances in pesticides that increase its toxic effect.
 Scientists have recently found that “Roundup’s inert ingredients amplified the toxic effect on human cells—even at concentrations much more diluted than those used on farms and lawns.
 One specific inert ingredient, polyethoxylated tallowamine, or POEA, was more deadly to human embryonic, placental and umbilical cord cells than the herbicide itself.”
 Right now, there are about 4,000 inert ingredients approved by the EPA.
 What we don’t know is how these ingredients interact with each other and what their cumulative effect is on our health.

-Can we test?
+Can we test for glyphosates?

 Great Plains Laboratory offers a test that determines glyphosate load, but unfortunately, there’s not much we can do about glyphosates other than eat organic foods with lots of fiber/veggies/short chained fatty acids to maintain a diverse microbiome, support our liver, and the use of far infrared saunas.
 If you’re having glyphosate-related issues, you might want to start with a homeopathic clearing agent to see if you can experience a slight shift in symptoms.
 Glyphosate poisoning should always be considered in folks who are not responding to other interventions.